-The October half-term school holidays are nearly here!
-There are a lot of fun activities taking place this half term for the whole family to enjoy from a Mexican fiesta at Kew Gardens and Halloween at the Tower of London to gruesome stories at the Cutty Sark and the secrets of Henry VIII’s haunted palace at Hampton Court Palace – and more!
+There are a lot of fun activities taking place this half term for the whole family to enjoy from spooky goings-on at Hampton Court Palace and Halloween at the Tower of London to new theatre shows, new exhibitions and much more!

 Don’t miss this post sharing details of events taking place throughout the month of October.
-If it’s half-term fun that you’re after, however, then read on because this post is packed full of fun things to keep everyone busy.
+If you are going to be spending the October half term in London, however, then read on as this post is packed full of fun things to keep everyone busy.

 Don’t forget to look at our free things to do in London with kids as well as our recommendations on the best places for ice cream, our favourite afternoon teas in London with kids and why Christmas is the perfect time to be in London.

 Disclosure: This post may contain affiliate links.
 I have been or could be if you click on a link in this post compensated via a cash payment, gift or something else of value for writing this post.
 See our full disclosure policy for more details.